JulianGR/hacker-theme/README.md

 1. After you've run the script,
 	1. Close current gnome-terminal
-	2. Open new gnome-terminal and go to Edit > Preferences
+	2. Open new mate-terminal and go to Edit > Preferences
 	3. Uncheck "Use monospace font" and change font to "Hack Nerd font Regular"

 2. Run `zsh` and configure powerlevel10k

-3. Go to preferences of gnome-terminal.
+3. Go to preferences of mate-terminal.
 Uncheck "Show menu bar in new terminals" and uncheck "terminal sound beep".
 Now, under "Order and title" tab, check "Run custom command" and write
 ```
 /home/[YOUR USERNAME]/.config/tmux_startup.sh
 ```